jiahao95/hypertension_clustering/multimodal model/README.md

 ##  System requirements
 Python > 3.7

-## Parameters setting
+## Parameters setting:
 * deep learning archiecture can be set in net.py
-* other hyperparameters can be tuned in utils.py and learn-representaion.sh
+* other hyperparameters can be tuned in utils.py and learn-patient-representaion.sh

+## Training:
+run following bash script to start training
+'''
+sh learn-patient-representation.sh
+'''

+## Extract embeddings:
+Once the training is completed, run the following to extract the embeddings
+'''
+python evaluation.py
+'''

+Follow this [link]() for the clustering part.